 Planning authorities will normally require that a proposal will minimise disturbance to agricultural land and be mindful of visual impact on any brownfield or agricultural site.
-As even large solar farms are considered temporary, all the structures and any works (such as tracks) must be capable of removal or reversible.
+As even large solar farms are considered temporary, all the structures and tracks may be required to be removeable.

-Vehicular access to the arrays will be controlled to prevent criminal removal of panels.
-Security lighting and cameras are also likely to be installed; however, such measures usually use infrared to avoid visible light and light pollution.
+Vehicular access to the arrays will be controlled to prevent theft.
+Security lighting and cameras may be installed; however, such measures usually use infrared to avoid visible light and light pollution.